Working in Victoria with overseas qualifications

 During this time, applicants must have completed the LEA Theory and Practical assessments at a centre approved by ESV to carry out the assessments.

-To have a Supervised licence upgraded, you will need to apply to ESV with the following:
+To have a Supervised licence upgraded, you will need to log into your ESVConnect account and complete the eligibility checker to confirm you meet the criteria to upgrade your licence.

 - Certificate III Electrotechnology Electrician